What a century of rising seas can tell us about the next 30 years

 Although sea level rise across the country has accelerated to about an inch every three years in the last 15 years, “The 20th century rate was already the fastest in at least 3,000 years,” says Robert Kopp, a climate scientist at Rutgers University, and a lead author on the IPCC’s most recent climate projections.
 A recent paper led by a member of Kopp’s team found that the United States’ oceans began to consistently rise sometime in the late 1800s, a few decades after global average temperatures started their upward climb.

 The first signals of that change came from water gauges, some of which are more than a century old.
 The gauges were used to maintain accurate maps of shipping lanes, Sweet says, and over time, cartographers realized that tides were growing slightly higher on average as the decades went on.

 The source of sea level rise has changed over the last 100 years, even though the root cause is a warming planet.
 Some of it has been due to the expansion of ocean water as it warms.
 But a substantial part of the rise over the last 100 years came from the world’s glaciers.
-Glaciers react quickly to rising temperatures, says Thomas Frederikse, a sea level expert at NASA’s Joint Propulsion Lab, and an author on the recent NOAA report, but they don’t hold much water overall.
+Glaciers react quickly to rising temperatures, says Thomas Frederikse, a sea level expert at NASA’s Jet Propulsion Lab, and an author on the recent NOAA report, but they don’t hold much water overall.